rrwick/Bacsort/README.md

 * It is slower than Mash.
 * FastANI is not intrinsically parallel, so you'll need to parallelise it one way or another to cope with large datasets.

-To run FastANI on your Dejumbler clusters in serial (only appropriate for small datasets):
+To run FastANI on your Bacsort clusters in serial (only appropriate for small datasets):
 ```
 fastani_one_thread.sh
 ```